Skip to Main Content

 This guide contains information to help you do research for ENG 101: Foundations of Writing & Rhetoric assignments.

+Part of practicing "Research as Inquiry" and "Searching as Strategic Exploration" involves determining an appropriate and manageable research topic.
 Sometimes, when you start researching, you don't know exactly what you're looking for.
 That's okay!
 You can start with a broad topic and narrow it to something more specific for your research project.
 Below are some tools to help you do so.

-The easiest way to narrow your topic is to start with the broader umbrella category.
+One way to narrow your topic is to start with the broader umbrella category.
 Let's say you want to talk about nutrition.
 If you just started by putting 'nutrition' in the search bar, however, you'd quickly be overwhelmed by millions of entries.

 So we narrow our topic.
 Start thinking of sub topics or pieces of your topic.
 By getting more specific right away, it will help weed out a lot of extra sources and you can focus in on a more specific topic.